mlmarius/transponder/README.md

-# transponder
+# EWS to RabbitMQ publisher

-Tornado to RabbitMQ communication
+This application listens for messages from the EWS service and publishes them to the RabbitMQ